k2-fsa/sherpa/docs/source/onnx/install/linux.rst

 That's it!

-Please refer to :ref:`sherpa-onnx-pre-trained-models` for a list of pre-trained models.
+See :ref:`sherpa-onnx-pre-trained-models` for a list of pre-trained models.